 You better turn around and blow your kiss goodbye to life eternal

 Very haunting and you can feel the influence of Nusrat Fateh Ali Khan, Jeff's spiritual sufi singer influence.
 It is a song to Jeff's friend, his dream brother, about leaving his pregnant girlfriend.
 It is one of the first songs where Jeff seemingly references his absent father, singer Tim Buckley.
+Don't be like the one who left behind his name

 'Cause they're waiting for you like I waited for mine